 In January 1975, Tobias learned she would be permitted to attend diving school, just two days before the class began.
 Senior Chief West, her instructor, warned her she would have to be “nearly flawless” because of the extra scrutiny she’d be under.
 Tobias worked exceedingly hard over the 10-week course and struggled in only one area: her small feet made lifting the heavy MK V boots (17 pounds each) difficult, particularly when climbing the ladder.
 “On a daily basis, it was the single biggest obstacle,” she recalled.
 “I even had dreams about those shoes.”
 Her instructors taught her to rock her weight side to side and made her wear the boots all day and night for a week, solving the problem.

 Tobias always knew she was going to finish the class.
 “I told myself they’d have to make me leave.
 I wouldn’t quit.
 If you ever uttered the words, ‘I quit,’ you could never take them back, and there were plenty of eyes waiting to see me fail.
 I didn’t want them asking less of women, for anything.”
-She graduated from Second Class Dive School on March 14, 1975, making her the Navy’s first woman deep sea diver.
+She graduated from Second Class Dive School on March 14, 1975, making her the Navy’s first female deep sea diver.

 Despite this accomplishment, Tobias had limited assignment options — sea duty billets wouldn’t open to women until three years later, in 1978.
 She took a position as an instructor at the Submarine Escape Training Tank at Submarine Naval Base New London, where she taught submariners escape techniques.
 Master Diver Steven Lechner, who worked with her there, remembered, “she had to prove herself, to be twice as good at everything, and she was.
 After she proved herself, everyone looked up to her and admired her, because they knew she was the only woman in the whole Navy at the time doing that.”
 During these years she also took part in experimental physiological research and helped evaluate the Navy’s new MK 12 diving system.